Transient Reactor Test Facility: TREAT Restart

 On November 14, 2017, the TREAT reactor achieved criticality for the first time since 1994.
 This was accomplished 12 months ahead of schedule, and about $20 million under budget.
 This is an important milestone toward the testing of new nuclear fuel, which is expected to begin in 2018.

-Completion of First Fueled Experiment
+Completion of first fueled experiment

-On September 18, 2018 TREAT completed the first experiment with a small sample of light water reactor fuel.
-This was a very significant milestone for the TREAT reactor, and is a major step toward one mission of TREAT - validating new accident tolerant nuclear fuel for commercial power plants.
+On September 18, 2018, TREAT completed the first experiment with a small sample of light water reactor fuel.
+This was a very significant milestone for the TREAT reactor, and is a major step toward one mission of TREAT, validating new accident tolerant nuclear fuel for commercial power plants.
 The senior Senator from Idaho, Senator Mike Crapo, read the statement below into the Congressional Record.